-An experienced high-level executive shared his concern about how attackers are investing more time targeting high net worth individuals.
+An experienced high-level executive shared his concern about how attackers invest more time targeting high-net-worth individuals.
 If you fall into that category, especially now, you must be extra vigilant to protect yourself, your family, and your organization.

 The exploits may come in the form of attempts to get you to transfer money to a friend, someone threatening to send out defamatory information about you unless you pay them not to, or phony messages attempting to acquire some personally identifiable information from you.

-Be sure to alert your family members that, even if an email message appears to be from you, it could be a forgery.
+Be sure to alert your family members that it could be a forgery, even if an email message appears to be from you.
 Family members should verbally speak to you if there is ever a concern about any communications that are purportedly from you.
 No one should ever respond to a suspicious email or text message.

-Be sure to apply critical security updates to the operating systems and the browsers, when prompted.
+Be sure to apply critical security updates to the operating systems and browsers when prompted.
 But watch out for fake requests.
 Update alerts should never come via email or text message; those are bogus and dangerous.

 Avoid connecting to public WiFi networks in coffee shops, airports, and hotels.
 Using your phone as a hotspot is much safer.
 A VPN protects your privacy but doesn’t prevent attackers from targeting your device on the network.